La Route du Poisson: Events

-1991

-The first edition of 1991 rallied Boulogne-sur-Mer to La Courneuve, and brought together 150 draft horses, for a course of 240 km.
+The first event in 1991 rallied Boulogne-sur-Mer to La Courneuve, and brought together 150 draft horses, for a course of 240 km.
 Seven teams participate, the French teams in priority, but also a Swiss team and a German one.
 This first edition ends with a large costumed parade to the Halles district in Paris, for a symbolic distribution of fish to local restaurateurs.

-This first edition of the race brought heavy media coverage.
+This first running of the race brought heavy media coverage, and more than 200,000 spectators along the route.

-2008

 The 2008 race ran from Boulogne-sur-Mer to Chantilly, from 18 to 21 September.

-2012

 The 2012 edition took place from 20 to 23 September, connecting the port of Capécure in Boulogne-sur-Mer to the Place du Palais de Compèigne.
 A team from Perche, Burgundy, Switzerland, Brittany, a British team, and two Belgian teams take part, among others.
 The 2012 event features a marathon and manoeuvrability (at Conty), a parade at Samer, and a flobart pull at Boulogne-sur-Mer.
 The awards ceremony took place on Sunday afternoon, the 23rd, at the same time as a show in Conty.
 The event was won by the Belgian team of traits de la Famenne.
 According to the Compiègne team who can, this event attracted a large audience but did not fascinate the Compiégnois, in particular because of an arrival too early in the morning, of a closure at the beginning of Sunday afternoon, and the impatience of motorists.

-2015

 Due to funding issues, the 2015 edition was greatly shortened, as it links Boulogne to Saint-Valery-sur-Somme, with some events in Conty.